Author of Teen Paranormal Fiction

 Sure, we have almost daily bear sightings, and I’ve stumbled to within metres of a juvenile black bear foraging for berries.
 They’re not the vicious murder machines Hollywood makes them out to be, as long as you steer clear of the mama with her cubs.

-Bear prints on the sidewalk (photo: Rissa Renae)
+Bear prints on the sidewalk. (photo: Rissa Renae)

 Downtown Coquitlam from Lafarge Lake (photo: Rissa Renae)